Ribbonlength of families of folded ribbon knots: Ribbonlength of pretzel, twist, and torus knots

 \end{const}

-Note that while the process of connecting the ends manipulates the folded ribbon, it does not create or take away any half-twists within the construction.
-If we were to wiggle and stretch the ribbon, we would quickly see that $K$ is indeed equivalent to a $(2,p)$ torus knot.
-We are now ready to prove Theorem~\ref{thm:2p-torus}: any $(2,p)$ torus knot type $K$ contains a folded ribbon knot $\kw$ such that $\Rib(\kw) \le 2p=2Cr(T(2,p)).$
+Note that if we were to wiggle and stretch the ribbon, we would quickly see that $K$ is indeed equivalent to a $(2,q)$ torus knot.
+We are now ready to prove Theorem~\ref{thm:2p-torus}: any $(2,q)$ torus knot type $K$ contains a folded ribbon knot $\kw$ such that $\Rib(\kw) \le 2q=2\Cr(T(2,q)).$

 \begin{proof}[Proof of Theorem~\ref{thm:2p-torus}] Let the width $w=1$.
-In Construction~\ref{const:2p-torus} Step 1, the $p$ half-twists give $2p$ unit-squares of ribbon.
-Hence the folded ribbonlength is $2p$ plus the length of any connections.
-In Construction~\ref{const:2p-torus} Step 2, we fold $A$ to $D$, and the unit square of ribbon becomes a fold from angle $\nicefrac{\pi}{2}$ consisting of two unit right isosceles triangles of ribbonlength 1 (see Corollary~\ref{cor:triangles}).
+In Construction~\ref{const:2p-torus} Step 1, the $q$ half-twists give $2q$ unit-squares of ribbon.
+Hence the folded ribbonlength is $2q$ plus the length of any connections.
+In Construction~\ref{const:2p-torus} Step 2, we fold $A$ to $D$, and the unit square of ribbon becomes a fold from angle $\nicefrac{\pi}{2}$.
+From Corollary~\ref{cor:triangles}, this fold has folded ribbonlength 1.
 Thus this maneuver does not change the ribbonlength.
 Similarly, the folded ribbonlength is unchanged when we fold $C$ to $B$.
-The folded ribbonlength of this particular folded ribbon $T(2,p)$ knot is $2p=2\Cr(K)$. \end{proof}
+The folded ribbonlength of this particular folded ribbon $T(2,q)$ knot is $2q=2\Cr(T(2,q))$. \end{proof}

-\begin{remark} Construction~\ref{const:2p-torus} uses $2p+2$ sticks to construct a ($2,p$) torus knot.
-(There are $2p$ sticks from the $p$-half-twists and the extra 2 sticks comes from identifying $A,A'$ and $D,D'$.)
+\begin{remark} Construction~\ref{const:2p-torus} uses $2q+2$ sticks to construct a $(2,q)$ torus knot.
+(There are $2q$ sticks from the $q$-half-twists and the extra 2 sticks comes from identifying $A$ to $D$ and $B$ to $C$.)
 Thus, the resulting folded ribbon torus knot is always a topological annulus. \end{remark}

-Theorem~\ref{thm:2p-torus} means the folded ribbonlength for a folded ribbon $T(2,p)$ torus knot has a linear upper bound in crossing number.
-Previously, Kennedy {\em et al.} \cite{Den-FRS, KMRT} found a quadratic upper bound on the folded ribbonlength for $T(2,p)$ torus knots.
+Theorem~\ref{thm:2p-torus} means the folded ribbonlength for a folded ribbon $T(2,q)$ torus knot has a linear upper bound in crossing number.
+Previously, Kennedy {\em et al.} \cite{Den-FRS, KMRT} showed that $\Rib(T(2,q)) \leq q \cot(\nicefrac{q}{2})$ for $q\geq 7$.
+This is a quadratic upper bound on the folded ribbonlength for $T(2,q)$ torus knots.
 Tian \cite{Tian} proved that for all $p$, $q$, the $T(p,q)$ torus knots have minimum folded ribbonlength bounded above by $8\Cr(K)$.
-Theorem~\ref{thm:2p-torus} improves Tian's bound for $T(2,p)$ knots.
-Of interest is the special case of the trefoil knot $T(3,2)$.
-Both Kauffman \cite{Kauf05} and Kennedy {\em et al.} \cite{KMRT} used a 5-stick trefoil knot to show that the folded ribbonlength is bounded above by $5\cot(\nicefrac{\pi}{5})\leq 6.882$, while Theorem~\ref{thm:2p-torus} lowers this bound down to~$6$.
+Theorem~\ref{thm:2p-torus} improves Tian's bound for $T(2,q)$ knots.
+Of interest is the special case of the trefoil knot $T(2,3)$.
+Both Kauffman \cite{Kauf05} and Kennedy {\em et al.} \cite{KMRT} used a 5-stick trefoil knot to show that the folded ribbonlength is bounded above by $5\cot(\nicefrac{\pi}{5})\leq 6.882$.
+However, Theorem~\ref{thm:2p-torus} and Remark~\ref{rmk:2p-torus} shows that by using 8 sticks, we can lower this bound down to~$6$.